-Because the solemnity often falls during the week, we recommend that parishes offer this blessing during Sunday Masses the weekend prior in anticipation of this important feast of the Church.
+Because the solemnity falls on a Wednesday, we recommend that parishes offer this blessing during Sunday Masses the weekend prior in anticipation of this important feast of the Church.

 This blessing may take place within Mass (after the Prayer of the Faithful), as an additional solemn blessing at the end of Mass, or within the context of a brief celebration of the Word of God, by a priest or deacon.